The EU single market

 Benefits

-EU businesses benefit from
+EU companies benefit from

-• a 'home market' of over 450 million consumers for their products
+- a 'home market' of over 450 million consumers for their products

-• easier access to a wide range of suppliers
+- easier access to a wide range of suppliers

-• lower unit costs
+- lower unit costs

-• greater commercial opportunities
+- greater commercial opportunities.

 EU citizens benefit from

-• lower prices
+- lower prices

-• more innovation and faster technological development
+- more innovation and faster technological development

-• higher standards of safety and environmental protection
+- higher safety and environmental standards

 Legislation